What is a Luton Van – History, Origins and Characteristics

 • Improves payload capacity, ideal for carrying dry freight or voluminous items.

-Luton vans also known as Luton box vans or simply Lutons, are something you can commonly see on the roads, especially in the business of logistics and van moving.
+Luton vans, also known as Luton box vans or simply Lutons, are something you can commonly see on the roads, especially in the business of logistics and van moving.
 Their internal dimensions are typically designed to maximize space while keeping the vehicle manageable on urban roads.

 Luton Van Dimensions and Design

 One of the unique features of a Luton box van is its design, which you can easily recognise on the streets.
 Luton van dimensions are a key aspect, with the particular van often being around 20 feet in length, providing substantial space for a variety of items.
 It typically features a large, enclosed box-shaped body that extends over the cab, providing additional storage space.
 The additional space above the cab is a distinguishing characteristic of the popular Luton vans.
 This design offers a significant advantage in terms of cargo capacity, allowing you to transport bulkier items that might not fit in standard panel vans.
+Luton vans offer extra space and stability, making them ideal for transporting bulky items.

 Dimension TypeMeasurement